TypeStrong/typedoc/site/options/comments.md

 }
 ```

-This specifics all of the [block tags](../tags.md#Block-Tags) that TypeDoc considers to be valid.
+This specifies all of the [block tags](../tags.md#block-tags) that TypeDoc considers to be valid.

 TypeDoc will warn when it finds an unknown tag.
 If you need to add a custom one, you can extend the defaults by using a JavaScript configuration file: